 Finally, the composite is sculpted and shaped to create the perfect look for your improved smile.

 When you leave our Cardiff Dental offices, your smile will be visibly upgraded!

 Keeping your Bonded Teeth

 Don’t be surprised if your teeth feel a bit odd after bonding.
 Your mouth is extremely sensitive to changes.
 As time goes by, your mouth will get used to your new tooth bonding.
-A bonded tooth can last up to a decade, but there are a few aspects to the maintenance of a bonded tooth that you should be aware of.
+A bonded tooth can last up to a decade, but you should know a few aspects of maintaining a bonded tooth.

-The lifespan of your bonded tooth is partly dependent on the location of the bonding and how well you maintain the restored tooth.
-Bonding is not as resistant to staining as some other treatments and whitening treatments do not work on bonded teeth.
+The lifespan of your bonded tooth partly depends on the bonding location and how well you maintain the restored tooth.
+Bonding is not as resistant to staining as some other treatments, and whitening treatments do not work on bonded teeth.

 Routine maintenance is key to extending the use of your bonding.
-This includes brushing with an all-purpose toothpaste at least twice a day, and flossing once a day.
-Do not, however, use baking soda, abrasive toothpastes, or any other dental care product that might abrade your tooth bonding.
-Also, be sure to set up a regular check-up and clean schedule with your Cardiff dentist.
+This includes brushing with all-purpose toothpaste at least twice daily and flossing once daily.
+Do not use baking soda, abrasive toothpaste, or any other dental care product that might irritate your tooth bonding.
+Also, schedule a regular check-up and clean with your Cardiff dentist.